archifacts/archifacts/README.md

 ```
 After executing a webserver is launched which serves the documentation at port 8080.
 If a browser is available the URL [http://localhost:8080/](http://localhost:8080/) is opened automatically.

+As a prerequisite you need GraphViz to be installed.
+For more information, see [PlantUML not working](https://github.com/de-jcup/eclipse-asciidoctor-editor/wiki/FAQ#plantuml-not-working).

 ## Why is it called 'archifacts'?

 *archifacts* is a made-up word out of *architects*, *artifacts* and *facts*.